limistah/monlang/README.md

 # MonLang

-This is a HHLL written with Golang.
+This is a HHLL written in Golang.

 It follows the teachings from Thorsten Ball's book Writing an interpreter in Go.